amandeepsingh9999/CustomTerminal/README.md

 > 1. ZSH
 > 1. TMUX
 > 1. ZOXIDE
+> This repo is specific for zsh but why mentioned all three of them here in this repo.
+> Because i wanna let you know there are more customization on terminal other than how it looks.

 # 1. ZSH
 In Explaining with simple words i will tell you what is zsh . zsh stands for z - shell it is basically used for plugins and themeing our terminal.